-For this recipe, I set out to make an energy bar that tasted good, was high in all of the “good” stuff we’re supposed to be eating every day, and was full of things that I loved (like Indian Coriander).
+For this recipe, I set out to make an energy bar that tasted good, was high in all of the “good” stuff we’re supposed to be eating every day, and was full of things that I loved, like Indian Coriander.
 I’m also a huge fan of chia seeds, and using them eliminated the need to use oil or eggs in my energy bars.
-(Chia seeds are full of essential fatty acids, antioxidents, calcium, iron, fiber, and are a source of natural extended energy.
+Chia seeds are full of essential fatty acids, antioxidents, calcium, iron, fiber, and are a source of natural extended energy.
 Yes, I will admit to sometimes putting chocolate chips in them, but chocolate is good for you, too, right?

 Indian Coriander Energy Bars

-1 cup water or juice
+- 1 cup water or juice

-½ cup high-fiber cereal (like Fiber One or Bran Buds)
+- ½ cup high-fiber cereal (like Fiber One or Bran Buds)

-1 cup Scottish or Irish oatmeal (not instant or quick cooking)
+- 1 cup Scottish or Irish oatmeal

-1 cup raw or toasted nuts (any variety – can also use pumpkin or sunflower seeds)
+- 1 cup raw or toasted nuts

-¼ cup pure maple syrup or honey
+- ¼ cup pure maple syrup or honey

-1 orange, zested and juiced
+- 1 orange, zested and juiced

 - In a small bowl, add the chia seeds and water.
 Whisk together with a fork, being careful to make sure that all of the seeds are submerged in the water.
 Set aside for 10 minutes, gently stirring after 5 minutes.

 - Let cool in the pan.
 Place a cutting board on top of the pan and flip it over, so that the pan is on top of the board.
 Unwrap the bar from the foil carefully, and cut the bar into pieces.

-World Spice Merchants http://www.worldspice.com
+World Spice Merchants https://www.worldspice.com

-Posted under North America
+Posted under Course

 and tagged with Berries